This article was updated on September 28th, 2023

 Frequently asked questions

-Is folliculitis contagious from dog to dog?
+Is folliculitis contagious from dog to dog or from dog to human?

-Again, in most cases, no. However, some fungal agents, fleas, and sarcoptic mange are all zoonotic, meaning they can transfer between people and animals.
+In most cases, no. However, some fungal agents, fleas, and sarcoptic mange are all zoonotic, meaning they can transfer between people and animals.

 Can food allergies cause folliculitis in dogs?